yashwantreddy/yashwantreddy.github.io/_posts/2022-08-01-datasciencestartup.md

 I worked here (remotely) for around 4 months, and had to leave when we weren't able to secure enough funding to continue.

 ### The **Seedling**
+My next job needed me to relocate to Columbus, OH and it was with [Ventech Solutions](https://ventechsolutions.com) - a company which was looking to transform the smaller clinics in the healthcare domain by digitizing their data and introducing Statistical or AI solutions.

+To give you a tl;dr of my time at Ventech,